 C. Any attorney-at-law appointed pursuant to this section shall be paid as directed by the court making the appointment, from funds appropriated for court costs and expenses, reasonable compensation on an hourly basis and necessary expenses, based upon a report to be furnished to it by such attorney.
 In the event an attorney-at-law is appointed in another state, he shall be paid out of funds appropriated to the Department.

-287 2.
-That the provisions of this act shall become effective on July 1, 2024.
+- 2. That the provisions of this act shall become effective on July 1, 2024. - 288 3.
+That the provisions of this act shall apply to an offense that occurs on or after July 1, 2024.